ICO (file format)

 The ICO file format is an image file format for computer icons in Microsoft Windows.
-ICO files contain one or more small images at multiple sizes and color depths, such that they may be scaled appropriately.
-In Windows, all executables that display an icon to the user, on the desktop, in the Start Menu, or in file Explorer, must carry the icon in ICO format.
+An ICO file holds one or more images at multiple sizes and color depths, from which Windows selects and scales the most appropriate one for a given use.
+A Windows application's own icon — shown on the desktop, in the Start menu, or in File Explorer — is stored in the same format inside its executable as an icon resource, rather than as a separate file.

-The CUR file format is an almost identical image file format for non-animated cursors in Microsoft Windows.
-The only differences between these two file formats are the bytes used to identify them and the addition of a hotspot in the CUR format header; the hotspot is defined as the pixel offset (in x,y coordinates) from the top-left corner of the cursor image to where the user is actually pointing the mouse.
+The CUR file format is an almost identical format for non-animated cursors in Microsoft Windows.
+The two differ only in the bytes that identify the file and in a hotspot recorded in the CUR header — the pixel offset, in x,y coordinates, from the top-left corner of the cursor image to the point at which the user is actually pointing.